-The Minnesota Housing Finance Agency (Minnesota Housing), in partnership with the Minnesota Department of Human Services Behavioral Health Division (DHS-BHD), manages the Bridges Rental Assistance Program (Bridges).
+The Minnesota Housing Finance Agency in partnership with the Minnesota Department of Human Services Behavioral Health Division (DHS-BHD), manages the Bridges Rental Assistance Program (Bridges).
 Minnesota Housing enters into contracts with local Housing Agencies to provide assistance to eligible households.
 Bridges goals are to:

-- Provide housing subsidies for people with mental illness who are experiencing housing instability in order to bridge the time until a federal or other permanent housing subsidy program is available - Maintain and foster the integration of people with mental illness into their communities through a partnership of housing subsidy and supportive services
+- Provide housing subsidies for People with Mental Illness who are experiencing housing instability in order to bridge the time until a federal or other permanent housing subsidy program is available - Maintain and foster the integration of People with Mental Illness into their communities through a partnership of housing subsidy and supportive services

 Bridges provides a temporary housing subsidy for Participants in which at least one adult member has a mental illness and whose household gross income is under 50% of the area median.
-Bridges funds may be used to pay rent directly to a landlord, security deposits, application fees, utility connection fees, damage claims and vacancy payments.
-The housing subsidy is provided while the Participant is on a waiting list for federal or other permanent housing subsidy programs or it is provided to a Participant who will apply when the waiting list opens.
+Bridges funds may be used to pay rent directly to a landlord, security deposits, application fees, utility connection fees, financial assurance/risk mitigation program fees, damage claims and vacancy payments.
+The housing subsidy is provided while the Participant is on a waiting list for federal or other permanent housing subsidy programs, or it is provided to a Participant who will apply when the waiting list opens.

-Minnesota Housing enters into Bridges Grant Contract Agreements with local Housing Agencies (housing authority, nonprofit organizations and/ or tribal nation) some of which also manage a permanent housing subsidy program.
-The Agencies work with applicants and issue monthly housing subsidies that are paid to the landlord on behalf of Participants.
+Minnesota Housing enters into a Grant Contract Agreement with local Housing Agencies, some of which also manage a permanent housing subsidy program.
+The Housing Agencies work with applicants and issue monthly housing subsidies that are paid to the landlord on behalf of Participants.
 The Housing Agency partners with a Local Mental Health Entity (LMH Entity) and a Behavioral Health Service Agency/Agencies and partners that provide Housing Stabilization Services in the region in order to provide access to culturally appropriate behavioral health and Housing Stabilization Services.
 The LMH Entity enters into a Cooperative Agreement with the Housing Agency to define roles and responsibilities under Bridges.
-Participation in services and housing are voluntary, so the Housing Agency, LMH Entity, and Behavioral Health Service Agency/Agencies and partners providing Housing Stabilization Services need a clear partnership and strategy for supporting the Participant's ongoing health and housing stability.
-The standards for the Cooperative Agreement and partnership expectations can be found later in this guide.
+Participation in services and housing is voluntary, so the Housing Agency, LMH Entity, and Behavioral Health Service Agency/Agencies and partners providing Housing Stabilization Services need a clear partnership and strategy for supporting the Participant's ongoing health and housing stability.
+The standards for the Cooperative Agreement and partnership expectations can be found later in this Program Guide.

 Bridges serves as a transition to a permanent subsidy, and many provisions of the program are similar to those in the Housing Choice Voucher (HCV) Program.
-Examples of similar HCV Program polices include verification of income, leasing procedures, federal Housing Quality Standards (HQS) and payment standard limits on rents.
-However, Bridges has required priorities for serving households who have histories of instability and Homelessness and the program is therefore designed to be more flexible in admission criteria.
-The Bridges housing subsidy is determined by a calculation using the gross income of the household and does not include the same deductions that are used in the HCV Program to include utility allowances.
-The maximum subsidy is the difference between the Participant Rent and the contract rent, up to the local payment standard (LPS).
+Examples of similar HCV Program polices include verification of income, leasing procedures, shared housing options, federal Housing Quality Standards (HQS) and payment standard limits on rents.
+However, Bridges has required priorities for serving households who have histories of instability and Homelessness, and the program is therefore designed to be more flexible in admission criteria.
+The Bridges housing subsidy is determined by a calculation using the gross income of the household.
+Beginning on January 1, 2023, the housing subsidy will be calculated using the